Aston539/paging-value-visualizer/README.md

 ## Usage

-You can run this tool by inputting parameters into the console or via the command line as: '<Type> <Value>'
+You can run this tool by inputting parameters into the console or via the command line as: &lt;Type&gt; &lt;Value&gt;

 - Types